flutter/packages/script/tool/README.md

 the script works from anywhere.
 If you develop in flutter/packages frequently, it may be useful to make an alias for
 `dart run /absolute/path/to/script/tool/bin/flutter_plugin_tools.dart` so that you can easily run commands from within packages.
+For that use case there is also a `--current-package` flag as an alternative to `--packages`, to target the current working directory's package (or enclosing package; it can be used from anywhere within a package).

 ### Format Code